 Walking, using elliptical or rowing machines, cycling, and swimming are all low-impact cardiovascular exercises.
-They are considered low impact because they’re either non-weight bearing (like swimming) or involve one foot always being on the ground (like walking).
+They are considered low impact because they’re either not weight-bearing (like swimming) or involve one foot always being on the ground (like walking).

 “Impact” simply refers to the impact on your joints.
 It doesn’t mean these exercises have a low impact on your health and fitness.
 In fact, exercises that are low impact can be very challenging and extremely beneficial to your health.